-Italian grinders: these are a simple matter of good hoagie rolls, chunks of meatloaf, and a dollop of sauce.
-Sprinkle some mozarella and Parmesan on top, and bake them off in your oven or toaster until the cheese melts.
+- Italian grinders: these are a simple matter of good hoagie rolls, chunks of meatloaf, and a dollop of sauce.
+Sprinkle some mozzarella and Parmesan on top, and bake them off in your oven or toaster until the cheese melts.

 - 1 large egg

 - 1 tsp.
 Asian fish sauce, optional